 (2) BPA may estimate the amounts of such costs and provide those amounts to «Customer Name».

-Estimates under sections 4.2.2(1) and 4.2.2(2) above, if any, shall not be binding on BPA and shall not alleviate «Customer Name» from paying or reimbursing BPA for the final actual costs.
+Estimates under sections 4.2.2(1) and 4.2.2(2) above, if any, shall not be binding on BPA and shall not alter «Customer Name»’s obligation topay or reimburse BPA for the final actual costs.

-4.2.3 «Customer Name» must notify BPA in writing by the date specified by BPA in the notice in section 4.2.2 of this exhibit (which shall not be less than seven Business Days) regarding whether BPA should or should not agree to or incur such costs.
+4.2.3 «Customer Name» shall notify BPA in writing by the date specified by BPA in the notice in section 4.2.2 of this exhibit (which shall not be less than seven Business Days) regarding whether BPA should or should not agree to incur such costs.

-If BPA receives a timely notice as stated in section 4.2.3 in which «Customer Name» requests BPA to incur the costs identified in a notice as stated in section 4.2.2, then BPA will incur the costs.
+If BPA receives a timely notice as stated in this section 4.2.3 in which «Customer Name» requests BPAagree to incur the costs identified in a notice as stated in section 4.2.2, then BPA shall agree to incur the costs.

-(2) If BPA receives a timely notice as stated in section 4.2.3 of this exhibit in which «Customer Name» requests BPA to not incur a cost identified in a notice as stated in section 4.2.2 of this exhibit, then: (A) BPA will not agree to or incur such costs; and (B) BPA shall have the right to immediately withdraw the Transfer Request and terminate the Transfer Study process.
+(2) If BPA receives a timely notice as stated in this section 4.2.3 in which «Customer Name» requests BPA not agree to incur a cost identified in a notice as stated in section 4.2.2 of this exhibit, then: (A) BPA shall not agree to incur such costs; and (B) BPA shall have the right to immediately withdraw the Transfer Request and terminate the Transfer Study process.

 (3) If BPA does not receive a timely notice as stated in section 4.2.2 of this exhibit, then BPA shall have the right to continue the Transfer Study process and pass through the additional costs to «Customer Name».